 I love to hunt and find antique glassware.
 That's the way to find the most interesting and varying patterns!
 It's those differences united by something like the same color palette that make guests feel like you put a great deal of time and effort into planning an affair.

-Don’t shy away from mixing and matching glasses intended for different uses.
+from 100 Layer CakeEmbrace all glass types Don't shy away from mixing and matching glasses intended for different uses.
 These lavender glasses create an interesting look with different shapes.
 Plus, this shade looks fabulous with red wine!

 Stick with a theme